MySQL

 Important

-Use the Apache Flink version that corresponds to your Realtime Compute for Apache Flink engine version to avoid incompatibility.
-Version compatibility: Engines.
+Use the Apache Flink version that corresponds to the engine version of Alibaba Cloud Realtime Compute for Apache Flink to avoid incompatibility issues during job runtime.
+For more information about the version mapping, see Engine versions.

 FAQ